aleen42/PersonalWiki/projectManagement/review/review.md

 - Estimates should become more accurate as time progresses.
 - Supporting details for an estimate include the ground rules and assumptions used in creating the estimate.
 - In a bottom-up estimate, the size of the individual work items is one of the factors that drives the accuracy of the estimates.
-- Parametric models are reliable when the models are flexible in terms of the project’s size.
+- Parametric models are reliable when the models are flexible in terms of the project's size.
 - One of the reasons why project cost estimates are inaccurate is because human beings are biased(偏向於) toward underestimation(低估).
 - It is important for project managers to understand that every cost estimate is unique.
 - Determining the budget involves allocating the project cost estimate to individual work items over time.